rajerai/learning-library/oci-library/oci-hol/virtual-cloud-networks/vcn/virtual-cloud-networks.md

 To sign in to the Console, you need the following:

 - Tenant, User name and Password
-- URL for the Console: [https://console.us-ashburn-1.oraclecloud.com/](https://console.us-ashburn-1.oraclecloud.com/)
+- URL for the Console: [https://cloud.oracle.com/](https://cloud.oracle.com/)
-- Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11. ***It does not support the Edge browser***.

 ## **STEP 1**: Create Your VCN